-Finding a footprint or track (the term used by scientists) made by a dinosaur 130 million years ago is a special experience, and there’s no better place to search than on the beaches of Broome and the Dampier Peninsula’s DINOSAUR COAST in the Kimberley region of WA.
+Finding a footprint or track (the term used by scientists) made by a dinosaur 130 million years ago is a special experience, and there’s no better place to search than on the foreshore of the Dampier Peninsula’s DINOSAUR COAST in the West Kimberley in WA.
 In fact, the Dinosaur Coast is the only place in Australia where Sauropod tracks can be seen.

 Since 2011 scientists have identified thousands of dinosaur tracks and numerous discrete tracksites in the Broome Sandstone rock on the beaches from Roebuck Bay 80 km north towards Cape Leveque at the tip of the Dampier Peninsula.

 Tracks range in size from small (20 cm) to very large (>1.5m).
 Over 20 different types of tracks exist.
 In March 2017 the scientists’ research findings were published in the prestigious Journal of Vertebrate Paleontology which revealed that the diversity and number of tracks are unparalleled in Australia and globally.
 Most of Australia’s dinosaur fossils come from the eastern side of the continent, and are between 115 and 90 million years old.
 Research in the Kimberley has also revealed that tracks in the 127 to 140 million-year-old Broome Sandstone are considerably older.

 In recognition of the outstanding heritage values of the dinosaur tracks, the intertidal zone along the Dampier Peninsula from Roebuck Bay to Cape Leveque (excluding the area from Dampier Creek to Entrance Point) was included the West Kimberley National Heritage List on August 31 2011.
 Click here to see the area covered by the listing.